zhangchiqing/concurrency/README.md

 [2019-01-27T15:59:24Z] .....[run end:  failed]
 ```

-### Making async calls in batch
+### Making async calls in a batch
-This example shows how to making a batch of async calls concurrently with inputs from a list of values, and how to wait and return the list of return values when all the async calls finish.
+This example shows how to make a batch of async calls concurrently with inputs from a list of values, and how to wait and return the list of return values when all the async calls finish.

 ```
 ▸ cd golang/all